Killer545537/Sem-5-Notes/Operating-Systems/Operating-Systems.typ

   caption: [Interrupt-Driven I/O Cycle]
 )

+There is also a hardware device, *timer*, built into the CPU that generates interrupts at fixed or programmable intervals.
+It lets the OS regain control of the CPU after a set period, preventing any single process from monopolizing the CPU.

 #definition[System/Monitor Call][
   A system call is a request made by a program to the operating system to perform a specific task or service that the program does not have permission to execute directly.
 System calls provide a controlled interface for user programs to access hardware resources and services provided by the operating system.
 ]